-Q. There’s a lot of fillers and “Botox®” products.
+Q. There’s a lot of fillers and neuromodulator products on the market.
 Which ones would you recommend?

-A. I can only give you my experience and perspective on products available in this country.
+A. I can only give you my experience and perspective on products available.
 That said, the internet should be your first stop if you are new to Aesthetic Medicine.
-Research dermal fillers and neuromodulators.
+Research both dermal fillers and neuromodulators.
 Make a list, go over all the indications, and read all you can about their abilities, strengths, and weaknesses.
-Reviews help too, but you can get a lot of conflicting opinions.
+Reviews help too, but you can get a lot of conflicting opinions from people with varying skill levels.
 This research will help you be better prepared to talk to reps about their products.

-You can’t go wrong with products from major companies like Galderma and Allergan.
+You can’t go wrong with products from major companies like Allergan and Galderma.
 Galderma’s product, Sculptra®, is unbeatable for filling facial waste due to aging.
 It has the benefit of greatly stimulating collagen growth in the offending area.
 It can also be used for so-called “butt lifts”, a treatment procedure that is growing in popularity.
-Additionally, wherever you have skin, adding Sculptra® can make it better and healthier.
-When purchasing products, go directly to the actual companies.
+Additionally, wherever you have skin, adding Sculptra® can make it younger and healthier appearing.
+Also, when purchasing products, go directly to the actual companies.
 Whatever you do, don’t get involved with overseas, or even out-of-country purchases.
 Importing products is illegal and you risk losing your professional license.
-Aside from the fact that you’ll receive no professional back-up if you have an issue.
+Aside from the fact that you’ll receive no back-up if you have an issue.

 Then there are neuromodulators.
 BOTOX ®Cosmetic (onabotulinumtoxinA injection) is a great product, made by Allergan.
 Its name has become synonymous with facial aesthetics.
 Dysport® is another tried and true muscle relaxer, made by Galderma.
 I use both and get amazing results.
 Xeomin® is another, produced by Merz.
 Jeuveau™ is the newest on the block by the relative newcomer Evolus.

 Threads are another fast growing segment of Aesthetic Medicine.
 They are great for support of sagging skin and falling regions provided there is not too much laxity.
 Although I get terrific results, the learning curve is a bit steep.
-I would advise holding off with threads until you are totally comfortable with other procedures and products.
+I would advise staying away from threads until you are totally comfortable with other procedures and products.

 It’s very important to know and understand the facial structure and anatomy.
 While everyone has a different face, with proper training you’ll be amazed how many similarities you see that you can build on and improve.